 Embark on a Foodie Expedition

 Did you know wine harvest is in September?!
 Visiting a charming winery in winter is the perfect time to let the producers boast about their new products.
 You’ll be spoiled with the attention of the experts and will have plenty of time for tasting and buying.
 In the summer months, foodie tours and experiences can be crowded and even sold out.
 Why not take advantage of the culinary heaven of Italy and taste some delicacies guided by experts?
 Check out these local Italy food tours!

 Travel to off-the-beaten-path Destinations in Italy

 Visiting Italy in Winter can be the perfect occasion to discover some off-the-beaten-path destinations!
 The weather is sometimes rainy and often unpredictable.
 Yet, the winter sports, food, Christmas atmosphere, and cheaper and less crowded monuments make a compelling argument.
-Here are the five coolest places to spend winter in Italy!
+You can find the five coolest places to spend winter in Italy on our blog!

 Traditional Italian Winter Foods by Region

 Whether it’s a hearty stew or a mouth-watering dessert, there are plenty of winter dishes in Italy.
 Some of the most popular in Rome are pasta with chickpeas, oven roasted pumpkin, and heavier pasta dishes like carbonara, tagliatelle ai funghi, and anything with truffles!

 Rather than using pasta as a staple, risotto and polenta are widely used in the northern regions.
 Polenta Taragna is a rich mash made with cheese, milk, and butter, and it’s definitely worth trying.
 The North is the colder area in Italy, so expect heavy dishes that warm you up.
 Bread dumplings in a thick broth, wiener schnitzel, and fegato (liver and onions) are common on menus during the colder months.